sakai135/wsl-vpnkit/README.md

 The `wsl-vpnkit` script uses [gvisor-tap-vsock](https://github.com/containers/gvisor-tap-vsock) to provide network connectivity to the WSL 2 VM while connected to VPNs on the Windows host.
 This requires no settings changes or admin privileges on the Windows host.

-The releases bundle the script together with modified gvisor-tap-vsock binaries in an [Alpine](https://alpinelinux.org/) distro.
+The releases bundle the script together with the binaries in an [Alpine](https://alpinelinux.org/) distro.

 ## Setup